AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ---
 # Maintenance Release Notes {#maintenance-release-notes}

-The following section outlines the technical release notes for the current maintenance release of Experience Manager as a Cloud Service.
+The following section outlines the technical release notes for the current maintenance release of Experience Manager as a Cloud Service associated with 2023.10.0 feature activation.

 ## Release 13804 {#release-13804}